-Some years back, I saw Paul Weller on TV talking a book he’d apparently just re-read.
+Some years back, I saw Paul Weller on TV talking about a book he’d apparently just re-read.
 That book was called Absolute Beginners by Colin MacInnes.

 I was a big Weller fan, both in terms of his music and his outlook at the time.
 He always struck me as a man with decent taste, whether that was in fashion or music.
 I presumed it was the same when it came to literature.
 So off I went to the local library.
 Which didn’t have a copy.
 Typical really.

 Why?
-Well, to put it bluntly, Absolute Beginners is the first and best book to read if you want an understanding of the ‘mod’ mindset.
+Well, to put it bluntly, Absolute Beginners is the first and best book to read if you want an understanding of the ‘Mod’ mindset.

 Not that it’s evident at first glance.
-The book doesn’t feature parkas and beach fights, nor does it mention the word ‘mod’ once in its pages.
+The book doesn’t feature parkas and beach fights, nor does it mention the word ‘Mod’ once in its pages.
 It wasn’t even written by some teenage hipster of the day.
 It was actually written by a 45-year-old Australian, living in the city and working at the BBC.
-On the face of it, not the most likely of people to capture the burgeoning youth scene of the late 1950s.
+On the face of it, he was not the most likely of people to capture the burgeoning youth scene of the late 1950s.
 But MacInnes did have one thing (aside from an ability to write) on his side.
 He was a keen observer of life.

 Absolute Beginners was the result of hours of observing in London’s coffee bar and jazz club scene, as well as a knowledge of the city’s ‘underbelly’.
 MacInnes was an openly bisexual man, giving him an insight into a world rarely seen by the public in the late 50s.
 Check out the initial description of ‘The Fabulous Hoplite’, a spot-on example of the gay clientele of early London boutiques like Vince’s Man’s Shop, for example.

-MacInnes’ separation from the teenage scene is important too – he didn’t feel the need to glorify or sensationalise it.
-He simply observed and he wrote what he saw, throwing in a very loose plot line and no doubt, a little bit of artistic licence.
+MacInnes’ separation from the teenage scene is important, too – he didn’t feel the need to glorify or sensationalise it.
+He simply observed, and he wrote what he saw, throwing in a very loose plot line and, no doubt, a little bit of artistic licence.
 This is fiction, after all, not a feature in The Times.

 Prior to the late 50s, you tended to be a child, then a grown man (or woman).
 Rationing, the shadow of the Second World War and national service had reduced levels of expectation amongst the young.
 You were born, you went to school, you got a job – your life was pretty much set out for you.
-But as the ’50s progressed, those barriers started to disappear, the country was becoming more prosperous and the ‘teenager’ was starting to become both a market and phenomena.
+But as the ’50s progressed, those barriers started to disappear, the country was becoming more prosperous, and the ‘teenager’ was starting to become both a market and a phenomenon.

 The central character/ narrator of Absolute Beginners is nameless (but has been given the name ‘Colin’ after the author).
 He’s a teenage product of the era – fearless, single-minded, independent and above all, hip.
 Cool imported European clobber, a place of his own, a fine collection of modern jazz, a Vespa (acquired during this particular tale), a fairly profitable living as a freelance photographer and a desire to live his life both outside and above the world around him.
 He’s both free of class and full of it.